Tikun Olam

 was measured by the extent

-that one’s actions and principles aligned.
+that one’s actions and principles align.

 a few months before I turned fourteen

-A few months before he turned forty four
+A few months before he turned forty-four

-Imagine the mushroom cloud of an A-bomb
+Imagine a mushroom cloud of an A-bomb

 Arising from our chimney